Tutorial

 Conclusion

-Even though the code seems quite verbose, you need to keep in mind that its self documenting.
-The Graphiql will tell an api consumer what fields are available, required, type and so one.
+Even though the code seems quite verbose, you need to keep in mind that it’s self-documenting.
+The GraphiQL interface will tell an API consumer what fields are available, required, their type, and so on.

 In the next tutorial, I am planning to go through testing.
 I basically test this with request tests.
 But it requires a little setup with Guardian.